-We support the policy issues outlined as part of ONC's Governance Principles, particularly access to personal health information, individual choice (with regard to use and sharing of personal health information), transparency, and ability to correct health information.
-We also strongly support development of a policy framework for exchange of patient-generated health data (A2.2) in the next three years, and call attention to our other comments on PGHD.
+We support the policy issues outlined as part of ONC's Governance Principles, particularly access to personal health information, individual choice (with regard to use and sharing of personal health information), transparency and ability to correct health information.
+We also strongly support development of a policy framework for exchange of patient-generated health data (A2.2) in the next three years, and call attention to our other comments on patient-generated health data (PGHD).
 (See section VI below, on C1.3.)